kaimi2007/nova/doc/source/devref/filter_scheduler.rst

 |SimpleCIDRAffinityFilter| looks at the subnet mask and investigates if
 the network address of the current host is in the same sub network as it was defined in the request.

+|GroupAntiAffinityFilter| its method `host_passes` returns `True` if host to
+place the instance on is not in a group of hosts.
+The group of hosts is maintained by a group name.
+The scheduler hint contains the group name.

 |JsonFilter| - this filter provides the opportunity to write complicated
 queries for the hosts capabilities filtering, based on simple JSON-like syntax.